Skip to content

 • Check the stick has the correct weight limit for you

-• All sticks should have a firmly fitted ferrule on the end to ensure the stick has stability when used for support when walking.
+• All sticks should have a firmly fitted ferrule on the end to ensure the stick has stability when used for walking.
 Check ferrule regularly for damage and replace ferrules when damaged or worn

 Walking with a stick

-When walking, a stick should be held in the hand opposite the affected leg and be placed on the ground at the same time as the affected leg.
-Sticks should be used with the handle facing backwards.
-Using 2 sticks requires more coordination and advice from a physiotherapist is recommended.
+• When walking, a stick should be held in the hand opposite the affected leg and be placed on the ground at the same time as the affected leg.

 Holding the stick when not in use

-Some sticks have a wrist strap that can be used to keep the stick close to keep the stick close when not walking.
-These can become a trip hazard if the stick drags or moves in front of your feet when starting to walk.
-Clips, magnets, and hooks can be added to the top of the stick to hold the stick on work tops or other furniture and keep them close at hand when not in use.
+• Clips, magnets, and hooks can be added to the top of the stick to hold the stick on work tops or other furniture and keep them close at hand when not in use.

 When using stairs

-Hold onto a handrail if possible.
-The stick goes on the same step as the affected leg.
-The unaffected leg should lead when going up the stairs and the affected leg should lead when coming down
+• The unaffected leg should lead when going up the stairs and the affected leg should lead when coming down